Skip to main content Skip to navigation

 "The Whisper": Judges Giovanni Falcone & Paolo Borsellino

-This module aims to tell the story of the rise and fall of large-scale organised crime groups during the nineteenth and twentieth centuries.
+This residential module will take place in Venice and aims to tell the story of the rise and fall of large-scale organised crime groups during the nineteenth and twentieth centuries.
 Students will be asked to engage with literature from history, criminology, and political science.

 Syllabus